 You should arrive at this page, indicating that the installation is complete.

 If you wish, you may click “CONTINUE TO OPS CENTER”, and enter the credentials you provided in step 15, to arrive at the Gravity Ops Center dashboard.

-The process running in your first terminal will have printed a message instructing you to press
+- The process running in your first terminal will have printed a message instructing